cromoteca/palette/mobile-setup.md

-# WasmCF Mobile Setup with Capacitor
+# Palette Mobile Setup with Capacitor

 Your Wasm application is now ready for mobile deployment! 🚀